jagmeet039/dsa-practice/problem-004/readme.md

 Constraints & Edge Cases
 The input array may be empty.
 In that case, return an empty object {}.

-The key values can be of any type (number, string, etc.), but they will be coerced to strings when used as object keys.
+The key values can be of any type (number, string, etc.), but they will be coerced to strings when used as object keys